NajibOladosu/ApplyOS/README.md

 > Your all-in-one platform for job applications with AI-powered document analysis, interview practice, and intelligent career tracking

-Trackly is a comprehensive full-stack web application that revolutionizes how you manage your career journey.
-From AI-powered resume analysis and cover letter generation to realistic interview practice with real-time feedback, Trackly helps you land your dream job with confidence.
+ApplyOS is a comprehensive full-stack web application that revolutionizes how you manage your career journey.
+From AI-powered resume analysis and cover letter generation to realistic interview practice with real-time feedback, ApplyOS helps you land your dream job with confidence.

 ## Table of Contents